6 or 7 easy-peasy steps to a useful cover up with adjustable neck and optional pocket.

 4. Finish the raw edges

 There’s no shaping in this ‘garment’ which is why is so brilliant for beginners.
-Most bought aprons are just hemmed and edge-stitched, but we thought it’d be nice to make them slightly more individual so we finished ours with contrasting bias binding (see bias binding tutorial, and check out our May bias binding offer).
+Most bought aprons are just hemmed and edge-stitched, but we thought it’d be nice to make them slightly more individual so we finished ours with contrasting bias binding (see bias binding tutorial).

 5. Optional pocket (we didn’t do this bit)